MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 ## Select filters

-In step 6 of the preceding procedure, you select filters to determine which person-person scores you want to see in the query results.
+In step 6 of the procedure to build an ONA person-to-peron query, you select filters to determine which person-person scores you want to see in the query results.
 Before you do this, it's good to understand the concepts of "tie-origin" and "tie-destination":

 Two employees have a connection (or "tie") that this query can report on if they have collaborated in a way that Workplace Analytics can quantify.
 Collaborations include actions such as the sending and receiving of emails, meeting invitations, and calls or chats in Teams.
 In each of these cases, one employee initiated the collaboration action (for example, sent the email) and the other employee (or employees) participated in the action.
 "Tie-origin" refers to the initiator or originator, and "tie-destination" refers to the other participants.